Skip to main content

 Participants

 Everyone must have a ticket to attend the Carnaval - including children of all ages, whether in the pedestrian zone or in the stands.
-Children aged 6-12 years must be paid for, but children from 0-5 years are free, however they will occupy a seat in the stands so remember to include them in your purchasing when arranging your tickets for the event.
+Children aged 6 to 12 years must be paid for, but children from 0 to 5 years are free, however they will occupy a seat in the stands so remember to include them in your purchasing when arranging your tickets for the event.
 Free tickets for children are limited to two per paying adult.
 You can purchase your tickets online via their website.

 Dogs are not permitted.